Clinical-Medical-Physics/Verify/README.md

    - [ ] Correct Energy and Dose Rate selected
    - [ ] Color coded pass/fail
    - [ ] etc.
-- [ ] Add beams eye view for each field shoing that cone covers the PTV/GTV
+- [ ] Add beams eye view for each field showing that cone covers the PTV/GTV